-5.80 Under section 26(2) of the Act, no liability attaches to a network provider in the absence of bad faith.
+5.114 Under section 26(2) of the Act, no liability attaches to a network provider in the absence of bad faith.

-- 5.81 The Commission's legal advisers have noted that this is an extremely broad immunity from liability and is not consistent with the limitations of liability applying in South Australia and Victoria: - Section 78 of the National Electricity Law relevantly provides that a network service provider will not incur any civil monetary liability for any partial or total failure to supply electricity unless the failure is due to an act or omission done or made by that network service provider in bad faith or through negligence. - Section 117 of the Victorian Electricity Industry Act 2000 relevantly provides that a network service provider is not liable to any penalty or damages: - (a) for not supplying electricity under any contract if the failure arises through accident, drought or unavoidable cause; or - (b) to any person for any partial or total failure to supply electricity arising through any cause that is not due to the fault of the network service provider. - The South Australian Electricity Act 1996 no longer contains this type of limitation of liability provision.
-Rather, it was considered that section 78 of the National Electricity Law was sufficient to protect the legitimate interests of network service providers.
-Transmission network service providers and distribution network service providers in South Australia are required to published standard customer connection and supply contracts.
-While these contracts contain a limit on liability, they do not purport to limit liability to instances of bad faith only. - The Victorian Electricity Distribution Code and Electricity Retail Code both contain provisions dealing with the extent to which a network service provider can limit its liability for a failure of supply.
+5.115 The Commission's legal advisers noted that this is an extremely broad immunity from liability and is not consistent with the limitations of liability applying in South Australia and Victoria.
+For example:

+- Section 78 of the National Electricity Law relevantly provides that a network service provider will not incur any civil monetary liability for any partial or total failure to supply electricity unless the failure is due to an act or omission done or made by that network service provider in bad faith or through negligence. - Section 117 of the Victorian Electricity Industry Act 2000 relevantly provides that a network service provider is not liable to any penalty or damages: - for not supplying electricity under any contract if the failure arises through accident, drought or unavoidable cause; or - to any person for any partial or total failure to supply electricity arising through any cause that is not due to the fault of the network service provider. - The South Australian Electricity Act 1996 previously contained a limitation of liability provision which was similar to the Victorian provision.
+However, the South Australian Electricity Act 1996 was amended to remove this provision as it was considered that section 78 of the National Electricity Law was sufficient to protect the legitimate interests of network service providers. - In addition, distribution network service providers in South Australia are required to published a standard customer connection and supply contract.
+While this contract contains a limitation on liability, it does not purport to limit liability to instances of bad faith only. - The Victorian Electricity Distribution Code and Electricity Retail Code both contain provisions dealing with the extent to which a network service provider and a retailer can limit its liability for a failure of supply.
 These limitations are not restricted to bad faith, but rather only limit liability in the case of events of force majeure.

-In addition, Victorian network service providers are specifically required to compensate customers in certain circumstances for property damage caused by surges. - 5.82 These liability provisions operating in Victoria and South Australia can be contrasted with the position in New South Wales where the government-owned network service providers are still entitled to limit their liability to the maximum extent permitted at law (and, in particular, under the TPA). - 5.83 In the Commission's view, at the very least, section 26(2) of the Act should only operate to limit a network provider's liability to the maximum extent permitted under the TPA. - 5.84 However, from a policy perspective, it is questionable whether it is appropriate: - to extend the same level of protection to a network provider as is extended to an arbitrator, the Commission or a power system controller; or - to effectively provide a very limited downside if the network provider breaches a term of an access agreement or access award or fails to perform its functions under the Code. - 5.85 It is likely that this type of statutory immunity will be picked up in any access agreement and will operate to effectively exclude all rights of redress that a party to an access agreement would usually have against the network service provider for a breach of that access agreement.
+• Victorian network service providers are also specifically required to compensate customers in certain circumstances for property damage caused by surges.

+5.116 These liability provisions operating in Victoria and South Australia can be contrasted with the position in New South Wales where the government-owned network service providers are still entitled to limit their liability to the maximum extent permitted at law (and, in particular, under the TPA).

-Recommendation (14) Section 26(2) of the Act should be amended to only operate to limit the network provider's liability to the maximum extent permitted under the Trade Practices Act.
+5.117 In the Commission's view, at the very least, section 26(2) of the Act should only operate to limit a network provider's liability to the maximum extent permitted under the TPA.